 — World Snooker Tour (@WeAreWST) June 25, 2020

 Like Maguire, Allen is bidding for a sixth ranking event crown of his career, and it would arguably be the biggest so far for the Antrim man.

 There may not be any fans to play for inside the arena, but with the consistency required to qualify for this tournament and the quality of opposition that had to be overcome in order to progress through the rounds, success would be a standout feat.

 Both players will be hoping to pick up silverware at a vital time, when the confidence gained can be taken forward to the upcoming World Championship in Sheffield.

-Interestingly, Allen is now guaranteed to be the fourth seed at the Crucible, while Maguire would become the ninth seed and be in the same quarter of the draw as Trump should he triumph in this Tour Championship final.
+Interestingly, Allen is now guaranteed to be the fourth seed at the Crucible, while Maguire would become the ninth seed and be in the same quarter of the draw as Trump should he triumph on Sunday.

 Played over the best of 19 frames a quick start will be important, but on paper both competitors are relatively evenly matched so it promises to be close.